-The Workforce Board Lehigh Valley annually researches local training costs and builds policy by setting a tuition cap of \$10,000 that covers the costs of the majority of ETPL training programs aligned with local targeted industry clusters.
-Additional funding may be available for critical skills training and specific grant programs and reviewed on a case-by-case basis with final approval provided by the Executive Governance Committee.
-In addition to tuition costs, supportive services are fully funded in accordance with the approved ETPL and the WBLV supportive services policy.
+The Workforce Board Lehigh Valley annually researches local training costs and builds policy by setting a tuition cap that covers the costs of the majority of ETPL training programs aligned with local targeted industry clusters.
+The maximum amount of an ITA is determined by current WBLV policy.
+Funding for training-related support services is outlined in the Supportive Services/Incentives/Needs-Related Payments/Stipend Policy.